 The defense claimed he was in Gibson’s cabin by mutual agreement and her death came unexpectedly during intimacy and not at the hands of this young deckhand.
 James Camb was found guilty of murder and sentenced to death.
 A sentence that, by a stroke of luck, was commuted to life imprisonment when the House of Commons voted to suspend the death penalty for five years.
 The question remains, however; was James Camb’s conviction for murder the correct verdict?

-Death of an Actress is part of the Cold Case Jury series of historical true crime books by Antony M. Brown, due to be published soon by Mirror Books.
+Death of an Actress is part of the Cold Case Jury series of historical true crime books by Antony M. Brown, published by Mirror Books.